josephschmitt/alexa-libby/README.md

 ## Configuring The Skill

 Open the `config/default.json` file and fill in the right values for your server configuration.
-If you use an `apiKey` (which you should), then you can leave `username` and `password` blank.
-Otherwise fill those in instead.
+There are 3 sections to the `alexa-libby` config:

+1. `"server"`: This contains basic information about your server.
+Inside this config are keys for `"hostname"` and `"port"`.
+If you set these values here, they will be inherited by configurations for movies and shows.
+2. `"movies"`: This contains information about what service you use to track movies.
+It inherits from `"server"`, so if your `"hostname"` and `"port"` for your movies service is the same, you can delete those values.
+Otherwise, fill them in.
+The `"provider"` field tells Libby what service you use to track movies.
+Valid values are `"couchpotato"` and `"radarr"`.
+Most importantly, you should fill in the `"apiKey"` field from your service, and a `"urlBase"` if you use one (you'd know it if you did).
+3. `"shows"`: Same as movies, but for shows.
+Valid `"provider"` field values are `"sickbeard"` and `"sonarr"`.
+Make sure you fill in the `"apiKey"` and `"urlBase"` if you have one set.

+If you don't use a provider (for example you only track tv shows and not movies), make sure to delete that entire section of the config, otherwise you'll get an error.

 If you don't want to accidentally commit your configuration, then make a duplicate of the `default.json` file and call it `local.json`.
 It will override any configuration from default and